Back to Journal

 hasty generalization

-drawing a broad conclusion from too little evidence
+drawing a broad conclusion from too few cases or an unrepresentative sample

 9